About Spiaggia di Tuerredda

 Tuerredda beach (Spiaggia di Tuerredda), located on the headlands of Capo Spartivento, certainly deserves a spot on the top ten list of most beautiful beaches on the southern coast of Sardinia.
 Located just west of Perda Longa and Sa Pinnetta and near the beach of Su Giudeu, its natural beauty is breathtaking.
 Sheltered from the wind, the v-shaped beach stretches for just about half a kilometer, but big treats come in small packages!
 The beach faces south-east, offering pleasant views of Isola di Tuerredda located 150 meters off the coast.
 The little island can be visited by either swimming or canoeing.
 In the far distance, you can see the headlands of Capo Malfatano and Torre di Capo Malfatano, a sixteenth century watchtower.
 Unsurprisingly, Tuerredda is a popular beach, and one of the best snorkeling beaches of Sardinia.
 The beach can get crowded in high season (July and August), so go early.

-Where to Stay near Tuerredda
+Places to Stay near Spiaggia di Tuerredda

 Case Vacanza Tuerredda Aiosardegna